The DVSA theory test (2026 Edition)

 • Maintain awareness of changing road conditions

-• Revising the Highway Code, especially updated sections
+• Revising the Highway Code

 • Watching hazard perception clips to improve reaction timing